Winners and losers from the 2017 NFL scouting combine

 “With [McDowell], I can’t figure out what makes this kid tick.
 He might be the type who, maybe he falls [in the draft] and it lights a fire under him.
 I don’t know.
 But I need that light on more often, and he didn’t like it when we asked him about that.”

-McDowell might never fully show his full skill, but passing on him also means you’re missing out on a potentially rare talent.”
+McDowell might never fully show his full skill, but passing on him also means you’re missing out on a potentially rare talent.

 Florida DT Caleb Brantley — Came off as “full of [expletive]” when teams asked about his work ethic and taking plays off, which they saw on tape.
 “On the surface he sounds good, but you felt the whole time like it was a big sales job,” a scouting director said.
 “I felt like he was spending the whole [interview] trying to convince us [that the work ethic wasn’t an issue], and it felt a little fake to me.”
 His workouts were below average almost across the board, too.
 Round 1 feels like a stretch at this point, so Brantley has some work to do.

-Florida CB Teez Tabor — Two alarming workout numbers (a 4.63 40 and 9 reps on the bench) add to the list of concerns, which include some character worries following multiple suspensions for positive drug tests and a fight with a teammate with the Gators.
+Florida CB Teez Tabor — Some alarming workout numbers (a 4.63 40 and nine nine reps on the bench) add to the list of concerns, which include some character worries following multiple suspensions for positive drug tests and a fight with a Gators teammate.
 Although he’s a playmaker and a two-time all-SEC selection with confidence, he has holes in his game, such as a willingness to tackle.
 Landing in the first two rounds might not happen now.

 Luckily, one team felt a little better about his character after meeting with him at the combine.
 “I kinda like the kid,” a college scouting director said.
 “He’s not a locker room killer, I don’t think.
 He’s not a bad kid.
 He’s a city kid, and he has some street smarts.
-I think he knows what hes doing when he is talking [on social media] and all that.
+I think he knows what he’s doing when he is talking [on social media] and all that.
 He is more savvy than people give him credit for.

 “He’s Josh Norman [personality-wise] to me.
 What happens if he has some success?
 It could be good, or it could go the other way.
 You just have to know how to handle him, but I don’t think he’s a bad kid.
 I think he can be respectful [to leadership] in a team setting.”